narbehaj/ssl-checker/README.md

 The port is optional here.
 The script will use 443 if not specified.

-`-f, --host-file` File containing hostnames for input
+`-f, --host-file` File containing hostnames for input.
+Use `-` to read the list from stdin.
+Blank lines and lines starting with `#` are ignored, so you can keep a commented host list.

 `-H, --host ` Enter the hosts separated by space